evgri243/tensorflow-privacy/README.md

 # TensorFlow Privacy

+> NOTE: This update is a hack to make TensorFlow Privacy work with TensorFlow 2.16.0.
+> Keras 2 is mandatory, so that make sure `TF_USE_LEGACY_KERAS=1` is set when using this library.

 This repository contains the source code for TensorFlow Privacy, a Python library that includes implementations of TensorFlow optimizers for training machine learning models with differential privacy.
 The library comes with